 “This event is a part of a worldwide commitment to helping nature regenerate itself.
 We are part of a worldwide collective in this initiative,” said Dean of the School of Arts and Science Dr. Michael Dunphy.
 “This particular tree, because it is a Sugar Maple, is connected to the Brothers and has roots in their fraternal community in Alfred, Maine.
 Whenever anyone gets involved in planting and renewing nature, it is a unique way to give back and show gratitude for the gifts in our lives.”

-The commitment to providing green space on campus and sustainable community forests provided by Tree Campus USA, echoes back to the hopes of the founding Brothers, including Brother Dacian Barrette who was known for planting trees on campus to ensure the presence of beautiful green space for students.
+Hosted by Walsh’s Tree Advisory Committee, this event is just one example of the University’s commitment to environmental issues and underscores the hopes of the founding FIC Brothers, including Brother Dacian Barrette who personally planted many of the trees on Walsh’s campus today with the goal to ensure the presence of beautiful green space for students.

 Walsh University was honored with a 2018 Tree Campus USA recognition by the Arbor Day Foundation for its commitment to effective urban forest management.
 This national program helps colleges and universities around the country establish and sustain healthy community forests.
 As a member, Walsh must maintain a tree advisory committee, a campus tree-care plan, dedicated annual expenditures for its campus tree program, an Arbor Day observance and student service-learning project.

 Several community organizations participated in the afternoon by providing educational activities and information for guests, including:

 - Ohio Department of Natural Resources – Division of Forestry

 - Ohio Chapter of International Society of Arboriculture (ISA)